JustinJNaidu/Sleep_Health/README.md

 - `table_one.rds`
 - `scatterplot_png`
 4. `report` directory
-- empty at the moment
+- contains a `Test.R` file as a placeholder